-Slender and elegant, with two long wings placed in the back, it looks like a super jet that turns gas built to cross the planet with little respect for the environmental impact.
+Slender and elegant, with two long wings at the back, it looks like a gas-churning super jet built to crisscross the planet with little regard for environmental impact.

-There is an electric passenger plane concept that focuses on efficiency, sustainability and… glamor.
-The concept is the work of the New York designer Joe doucet, which drew inspiration from its frequent short-haul business travel flights to produce something capable of making the journey without producing the typical emissions of aviation engines.
-Doucet's design, the “zero emission” Her0 Zero aircraft uses electric propellers located in the rear to provide thrust, while the sweeping wings ending in large upward-facing fins provide ascension.
+There is an electric passenger plane concept that focuses on efficiency, sustainability and... glamour.
+The concept is the work of the New York designer Joe doucet, which took inspiration from its frequent short-haul business trips to produce something capable of making the trip without producing typical aviation engine emissions.
+Doucet's design, the “zero-emissions” Her0 Zero plane uses electric propellers located at the rear to provide thrust, while sweeping wings that end in large, upward-pointing flaps provide lift.

 Her0 is yet another example of how the aviation industry is dealing with the problem of growth and environmental impact.

-This Her0 Zero project, says Doucet, has both a practical and an aesthetic purpose.
+This Her0 Zero project, says Doucet, has both a practical and aesthetic purpose.
 The propellers, he says, are reliable and efficient.
-The aircraft is slightly slower (around 20%) but the designer believes this is not a problem on short or medium range flights.
-As for the inverted wing design, this is to ensure the balance of the aircraft - most of the weight will be in the rear of the aircraft, as that is where the battery will be.
+The aircraft is slightly slower (about 20%) but the designer believes this is not a problem on short or medium range flights.
+As for the inverted wing design, this is to ensure the balance of the aircraft: most of the weight will be at the rear of the aircraft, since that is where the battery will be located.

 Her0, practice and aesthetics

-Aesthetically speaking, Doucet says he wanted to give the aircraft a "somewhat futuristic" look to attract the attention of the aviation industry.
+Aesthetically speaking, Doucet says he wanted to give the aircraft a “somewhat futuristic” look to attract the attention of the aviation industry.
 “Under the hood,” however, the intentions are good and serious.
-Between saying and doing, however… Doucet defines himself as a "Designer, entrepreneur, inventor and creative director", but he's not an aeronautical engineer, and this is his first foray into the world of aviation.
+Between saying and doing, however… Doucet defines himself as a “designer, entrepreneur, inventor and creative director”, but he is not an aeronautical engineer, and this is his first foray into the world of aviation.

-And that's why Her0, Doucet also recognizes, may never see the light of day.
-But the designer's goal is also to open a conversation, and if interest in his design encourages progress towards electric aircraft, he'll consider it a success.
-At present, he has already been approached by aeronautical engineers, suggesting improvements and discussing potential collaborations.
+And that's why Her0, even Doucet acknowledges, may never see the light of day.
+But the designer's goal is also to open a conversation, and if interest in his project encourages progress toward electric planes, he will consider it a success.
+As it stands, he has already been approached by aeronautical engineers, suggesting improvements and discussing potential collaborations.